DSS Academic Support Centers and Tutoring Services

 - Addressing procrastination issues

-- Utilizing effective time management strategies
+- Utilizing effective strategies

 - Using your resources